-Modelica & FMI Conference
+16th International Modelica & FMI Conference

-Modelica and FMI Conference Logo
+The 16th International Modelica & FMI Conference

 We are glad to announce the 16th International Modelica & FMI Conference.
 It will take place at the marvelous city of Lucerne in Switzerland from September 8-10, 2025.
 It is organized by HSLU, the University of Applied Sciences and Arts Lucerne, in cooperation with the Modelica Association.
 This is the first visit of this conference series in Switzerland.